zocker-160/ifm/doc/solving.rst

 --------------

 Many games have some sort of scoring system, whereby you get points for doing various things.
-In IFM you can record this using the ``score`` clause, which can apply to rooms, items or tasks.
+In IFM you can record this using the :keyword:`score` clause, which can apply to rooms, items or tasks.
 It takes one integer argument---a score value: